clamytoe/Cylon/README.md

 [![GitHub Stars][stars-image]][stars-url]
 [![License][license-image]][license-url]

-Why Cylon?
+Why **Cylon**?
 Well it was either that or KITT and Cylon just sounded cooler!
 For those of you not old enough, both Cylons and KITT had a light that moved left to right, just like you can access the items in this object.

+Normal *list()* operations are supported as well.

 ## How to set it all up
 Clone the project to your computer.
 Assuming you have a *Projects* folder: